-The School of Nursing and the McAnulty College and Graduate School of Liberal Arts Center for Health Care Ethics are offering a new interdisciplinary PhD in Nursing Ethics.
+The School of Nursing and the McAnulty College and Graduate School of Liberal Arts Center for Global Health Ethics are offering an interdisciplinary PhD in Nursing Ethics.
 This one-of-a-kind PhD program in Nursing Ethics combines doctoral courses in Nursing and Healthcare Ethics.
 This online program may be completed in four years, with select residency requirements, including a study abroad component.

 How credits are calculated:

 12 credits - Health Care Ethics

 3 credits - Cognate

 6 credits - Dissertation

 Residency 1: Doctoral Week (Summer of year 1)